prudvikeshav/Kubernetes-Challenges/Challange 4/README.md

 3. **Run the Deployment Script**

-   Execute the deployment script to automate resource creation:
+   Make the deployment script executable and run it:

    ```bash
    chmod +x deploy.sh